Jack-Barry/jb-garage-rs/versioner_core/README.md

 # `versioner_core`

-For now this is being written as an executable, but in the future will just be the lib for core functionality for versioner
+Lib for core functionality for versioner

 ## What is Versioner?